 3.1.3 contract signer [b-EV-Cert]: A contract signer is a natural person who is either the Applicant, employed by the Applicant, or an authorized agent who has express authority to represent the Applicant, and who has authority on behalf of the Applicant to sign subscriber agreements.

-3.1.4 demand deposit account [b-EV-Cert]: A deposit account held at a bank or other financial institution, the funds deposited in which are payable on demand.
-The primary purpose of demand accounts is to facilitate cashless payments by means of check, bank draft, direct debit, electronic funds transfer, etc. Usage varies among countries, but a demand deposit account is commonly known as a share draft account, a current account, or a checking account.

-3.1.5 fully qualified domain name (FQDN) [RFC 4703]: Network entity address indicator on Internet protocol interconnect.

-3.1.7 incorporating agency [b-EV-Cert]: In the context of a Private Organization, the government agency in the Jurisdiction of Incorporation under whose authority the legal existence of Private Organizations is established (e.g., the government agency that issues certificates of incorporation).
-In the context of a Government Entity, the entity that enacts law, regulations, or decrees establishing the legal existence of Government Entities.
+3.1.4 fully qualified domain name (FQDN) [b-RFC 1983]: Is the full name of a system, rather than just its hostname.

-3.1.8 jurisdiction of incorporation [b-EV-Cert]: In the context of a Private Organization, the country and (where Applicable) the state or province or locality where the organization’s legal existence was established by a filing with (or an act of) an appropriate government agency or entity (e.g., where it was incorporated).
+3.1.5 jurisdiction of incorporation [b-EV-Cert]: In the context of a Private Organization, the country and (where Applicable) the state or province or locality where the organization’s legal existence was established by a filing with (or an act of) an appropriate government agency or entity (e.g., where it was incorporated).
 In the context of a Government Entity, the country and (where Applicable) the state or province where the Entity’s legal existence was created by law.

-3.1.9 jurisdiction of registration [b-EV-Cert]: In the case of a Business Entity, the state, province, or locality where the organization has registered its business presence by means of filings by a Principal Individual involved in the business.

-3.1.10 government agency [b-EV-Cert]: In the context of a Private Organization, the government agency in the Jurisdiction of Incorporation under whose authority the legal existence of Private Organizations is established (e.g., the government agency that issued the Certificate of Incorporation).
+3.1.6 government agency [b-EV-Cert]: In the context of a Private Organization, the government agency in the Jurisdiction of Incorporation under whose authority the legal existence of Private Organizations is established (e.g., the government agency that issued the Certificate of Incorporation).
 In the context of Business Entities, the government agency in the jurisdiction of operation that registers business entities.
 In the case of a Government Entity, the entity that enacts law, regulations, or decrees establishing the legal existence of Government Entities.

-3.1.11 government entity [b-EV-Cert]: A government-operated legal entity, agency, department, ministry, or similar element of the government of a country, or political subdivision within such country (such as a state, province, city, county, etc.).
+3.1.7 government entity [b-EV-Cert]: A government-operated legal entity, agency, department, ministry, or similar element of the government of a country, or political subdivision within such country (such as a state, province, city, county, etc.).